DDS: Decoupled Dynamic Scene-Graph Generation Network: Experiments

 \subsection{Implementation details}

 ResNet-50\cite{he2016deep} is used as the CNN backbone.
 Both temporal decoders inside the spatio-temporal decoders have a single layer.
 We follow Qpic's \cite{tamura2021qpic} setup for the encoders.
 We select $6$ layers for the object spatial decoder with $3$ layers for the relation spatial decoder.
 All loss coefficients in equation \ref{eq: hung_loss} and equation \ref{eq: overll_loss} are set as \cite{tamura2021qpic}.
 The number of queries in each branch is $64$.
 Each query is a vector of size $256$.
-The model is trained with AdamW\cite{ilya2019decoupled} optimizer.
+The model is trained with AdamW\cite{ilya2019decoupled} optimizer and uses the training strategy in \cite{ruschel2023bload} for efficiently handling video sequences.
 We initialize the parameters of DDS from DETR\cite{carion2020end} trained on COCO\cite{lin2014microsoft} object detection dataset.
 The initial learning rate for the backbone network is $10^{-6}$ and for the other part of the network is $10^{-5}$.
+All evaluations are done following the codebase provided by \cite{tang2019learning}.

 When training in the AG dataset, we drop the learning rate by $10$ times at every $40$ epochs and utilize a batch size of $128$.
 DDS processes each video frame from a single video sequentially.
 We utilize scale augmentation like\cite{carion2020end}.
 Input frames are resized with the shortest side being at least 480 and at most 800 pixels, and longest side is at most 800.